bdsinger/opts2struct/README.md

     OPTS2STRUCT(argc, argv, stars, bunnies, dogs);

-in your main function, resulting in
+in your main function, resulting in the following being automatically generated:

     enum {
       stars = 0